Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 San Francisco de Paula Church

 It was a hospital of women and hermit place in 1664.
 It was destroyed by a hurricane in 1730 and then rebuilt again in Baroque style to fulfill the same function.
-In 1907 it was a private property and the owners decided to demote it in 1937, but, after strong pressure by intellectual of that epoch, only the hospital was finally demoted in 1946.
+In 1907, it was a private property and the owners decided to demote it in 1937, but, after strong pressure by intellectuals of that epoch, only the hospital was finally demoted in 1946.
 A good portion of the church remained and today it is a legacy of significant values.
 It is also a concert hall.

 Alameda de Paula Avenue